Dara-Da-Dara/Python-Basic/foundation/tuple_set_dictionary.md

 ## 2. Set
 A **set** is an unordered collection of unique elements.

-Unordered: It does not maintain any specific order of elements.
+Unordered: It does not maintain any specific order of elements. indexing and slicing possible

 Unique: It automatically removes duplicates — each element appears only once